brooth/jeta-site/mysite/home/markdown/androjeta_retain.md

     <h2>Retain</h2>
 </div>

 *Androjeta* lets you avoid usage of one of the most annoying-boilerplate-required-thing on Android.
 No need anymore to use `onSaveInstanceState` callback to retain sensitive data.
-For those of you who are not familiar with this issue, here is the listing.
+For those of you who aren't familiar with this issue, here's the listing.
 In order to use fields for storing activities state, you have to take care of its recovery in case Android has [destroyed](http://developer.android.com/training/basics/activity-lifecycle/recreating.html) this activity.

     :::java
     class SampleActivity extends Activity {